 What is Maryland Market Money?

-Maryland Market Money (MMM) is a food access program and reduces hunger and builds community through Maryland farmers markets.
+Maryland Market Money (MMM) is a food access program that reduces hunger and builds community through Maryland farmers markets.
 MMM seeks to level the playing field for food-insecure shoppers and create equity in food access at Maryland farmers markets.
-At the same time, the program strengthens Maryland foodways but increases revenue for farmers selling at farmers markets.
+At the same time, the program strengthens Maryland foodways by increasing revenue for farmers selling at farmers markets.
 The way the program works is simple: Maryland Market Money removes economic barriers for food-insecure shoppers, providing a dollar-for-dollar match for purchases made using federal nutrition benefits—SNAP/EBT/P-EBT, eWIC, and Senior and WIC Farmers Market Nutrition Program (FMNP) benefits—at farmers markets.
 MMM is a multi-tasking program that helps shoppers, farmers, and markets equally.
 It helps shoppers, by lowering economic barriers to healthy foods; farmers, by improving their economic viability; and markets, by increasing their customer base.

 Who is running Maryland Market Money now?

 In June 2020, Southern Maryland Agricultural Development Commission (SMADC), a division of the Tri-County Council for Southern Maryland partnered with the Maryland Agricultural and Resource-Based Industry Development Corporation (MARBIDCO) to acquire the Maryland Market Money program (MMM), previously run by the now-disbanded Maryland Farmers Market Association (MDFMA).
 SMADC and MARBIDCO hired Heather Hulsey (firstname.lastname@example.org) and Juliet Glass (email@example.com), formerly of MDFMA, to run the program along with help from previous members of SMADC and MARBIDCO staff.

 When will the program start?